edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 #### Topic Formatting

-!!! edgey "EdgeX 2.0"
-    Topic Formatting is new in EdgeX 2.0

 The configured Topic is dynamically formatted prior to publishing .
 The default formatter (used if `topicFormatter ` is nil) simply replaces any placeholder text, `{key-name}`, in the configured `Topic` with matching values from the new `Context Storage`.
 An error will occur if a specified placeholder does not exist in the `Context Storage`.
 See the [Context Storage](../AppFunctionContextAPI/#context-storage) documentation for more details on seeded values and storing your own values.

 The `topicFormatter` option allows you to override the default formatter with your own custom topic formatting scheme.